WinterAlexander/TrapGame/README.md

 # TrapGame
 A multi-player form-based desktop game about strategy and spam-clicking.
+Development is done !
+I won't be adding features to this project unless a miracle attention is given to it.
+Please send me bug reports if found any.

 How to play:
 There's a board with a defined size and each player has his own color.